So speaketh outgoing Sony exec David Reeves. Here's another tidbit:

 However, today, it was revealed that the graph was wrong!
 It was accidentally mislabeled by Nielsen, and Nintendo actually has the highest usage of all next-gen consoles!
 Well, certainly, those commenters who were working off of a faulty assumption will apologize for their statements.

+"To me it looks like the 360 is in second for 12 of the 13 months, and the wii is second only in the last month.
+Unless I'm looking at it wrong."
 "It was always going to be wrong.
 The people who sign up to have these devices installed are not representative of the target market, most of the time, if ever.
 And so taking anything away from the findings becomes ridiculously subjective, in a way that makes the findings almost useless for anything other than college research papers and drawing up weak conclusions."
+"In my head I was calling BS as I looked at the chart.
+Just doesn't make sense on so many levels.
+Thanks for pointing this out and reconfirming my feelings.
+We're wasting too much time on charts and not enough on video games!"

 Oh, OK.
 So when the statistics show something that fits with your point of view, then the statistics are infallible.
 However, when they show that the console you don't like is on top, then the statistics are a pack of lies.
 Got it.